Manila–Cavite Expressway: Route description

 The Manila–Cavite Expressway follows a mostly curving route on the southwestern shore of Manila Bay, and the Bacoor–Kawit extension is built on reclaimed land near the coastal barangays of Bacoor.
 The road uses a barrier toll system, which involves toll barriers at entry points and no toll collection at the exit points, except at the Kawit and Parañaque toll plazas.
 The expressway is a physical extension of Roxas Boulevard.
-Lane count is usually 4 lanes for the NAIA Road–Bacoor section (the original route of the expressway known as Coastal Road) per direction and 2 lanes at the Bacoor–Kawit segment (known as the Kawit extension) per direction.
+The lane count typically consists of four lanes per direction in Segment 1 (Parañaque to Zapote, Bacoor), originally known as Coastal Road, and two lanes per direction in Segment 4 and its extension (Bacoor to Kawit), also known as the Kawit extension and forms part of R-1 Extension; it widens to 24 total lanes at the Parañaque toll plaza and 21 at the Kawit toll plaza.

 The expressway starts at the traffic light intersection with NAIA Road, Roxas Boulevard, and New Seaside Drive in Barangay Tambo.
-Past the intersection is an eastbound entrance and westbound exit of NAIA Expressway, opened in 2016.
+Past the intersection is an eastbound entrance and westbound exit of NAIA Expressway.
 The only at-grade intersection of the expressway then comes at its intersection with Pacific Avenue, where southbound motorists are also carried by the Pacific Avenue flyover.
-An entry point to the northbound from the Kabihasnan area of Parañaque is found before the approach to the Parañaque toll plaza.
-The expressway widens on approach to the Parañaque toll plaza, where tolls for southbound motorists are collected.
-After Parañaque toll plaza is a right-in/right-out interchange with the Circumferential Road 5 (C-5) Extension, which is accessible only from the northbound direction.
-The expressway then enters the province of Cavite and passes Bacoor Exit, the original end of the expressway at Bacoor, where the original alignment involved a curve that was changed to a full interchange with the opening of the Kawit extension.
-CAVITEX past Bacoor Exit becomes a four-lane dual carriageway on reclaimed land built on the shores of seaside barangays of Bacoor.
-The expressway widens at approach to the Kawit toll plaza, where the end of the expressway is moved from the opening of the Kawit extension in 2011.
+The expressway then meets the western terminus of the CAVITEX–C-5 Link and widens on approach to the Parañaque toll plaza.
+Past the toll plaza, it meets a right-in/right-out interchange with the Circumferential Road 5 (C-5) Extension, accessible only for northbound motorists.
+The expressway then enters the province of Cavite and passes the Bacoor (Longos) Exit, the original end of the expressway at Bacoor, where the original alignment involved a curve that was changed to a full interchange with the opening of the Kawit extension.
+CAVITEX past Bacoor Exit becomes a four-lane dual carriageway on reclaimed land built on the shores of the seaside barangays of Bacoor.
+The expressway widens once again at the approach to the Kawit toll plaza.
 The terminus at Kawit is a box intersection with Tirona Highway, Covelandia Road, and Antero Soriano Highway, which is the physical extension of the existing expressway.
-The end of the expressway at Kawit will accommodate the Cavite end of the under-construction Cavite–Laguna Expressway.
+The end of the expressway at Kawit will accommodate the Cavite end of the Cavite–Laguna Expressway.